 Unlike most schools that require a term’s fees in advance, our fees are paid monthly.

 When are fees due?

-Fees are due from the 20th of every month to cover the classes for the whole of the following month.
-For example, you would pay your fees between the 20th and end of October to cover classes for the whole month of November.
+Fees are due on the 1st of every month to cover classes for the whole of that month.
+For example, you would pay your fees to cover classes for the whole month of November on the 1st November.

 What about months when there are fewer classes than others?